TejSuklikar/LiveReqs/README.md

 - Start the backend server by executing node server.js.

 **4. Set Up the Frontend:**
-- In the second terminal (tldrawapp), run npm install to set up the frontend dependencies.

-- Install the file-saver package with npm install file-saver.

 - Start the frontend by typing npm start.

 **You’re All Set!
 The app is now ready to use.**